Work with us

 HOW TO APPLY:

 Please send your resume, cover letter, and one writing sample to eden@marshall-legacy.org.
 Please indicate your availability to start.
-Preference will be given to candidates who can start in mid to late May 2024.
+Preference will be given to candidates who can start in early January.
 This internship will provide both remote and in-person work opportunities.
-Deadline to apply: May 1, 2024.
+Deadline to apply: TBD

 BENEFITS:

 The MLI office is located in Arlington, Virginia, within blocks of the Courthouse metro.
-A parking place may be available.
-This is a paid hourly internship, with wages determined based on experience.
+A parking place and travel stipened may be available.